Artist in Residence

 The resident artists will live on Nash Street in Historic Downtown Wilson for one month.
 The Festival will offer comfortable lodging in a small private apartment consisting of a workspace, a kitchen, a bathroom and one bedroom with a one-time stipend of $500 to cover some travel and related costs.
 Utility bills will be paid for by the Festival and a Mac computer with all the needed programs is available to the photographer.

 Transportation to and from the airport will be provided from RDU, Raleigh-Durham Airport, 60 miles from Wilson.
 A car is optional, at the expense of the resident.
 A small bus system runs to the main shopping center around town, and the Festival will provide a bike.

 The program has been suspended until further notice

 No Entry Fee

 Both the Festival and the Resident will sign a contract.
-The selected photographers will have a group exhibition with a selection of his or her images during the 5th Edition of the Eyes on Main Street Outdoor Photo Festival.
+The curators will select photographs for a group exhibition to be held during the following Edition of the Eyes on Main Street Festival.

 Each photographer will be asked to donate one print to the program no later than six months after the end of his or her residency.